JanRDLP/JanRDLP/README.md

 <!-- About me -->
 ## 👨🏻‍💻 About me

-I am a QA Engineer, certified as a QA Analyst, with a focus on manual and automated testing for web and mobile applications.
+I am a QA Engineer, certified as a QA Analyst, specializing in manual and automated testing for web and mobile applications.
-I have experience designing test cases, executing functional tests, reporting bugs in Jira, and analyzing requirements using tools like Python, Selenium, Pytest, and SQL.
+I have executed over 380 tests across manual, API, selenium, and mobile environments, reporting more than 100 defects in Jira.
+My experience includes designing flowcharts, test cases, equivalence classes, and checklists, as well as conducting requirement analysis to ensure system functionality, data architecture consistency, and user value delivery.
+I apply tools such as Python, Selenium, Pytest, and SQL to validate data and automate critical flows.

-I bring the mindset of an industrial engineer into software testing.
-My background in Lean methodology, process auditing, and project coordination allows me to approach QA with a broader perspective: ensuring not only that software works, but that processes are efficient, scalable, and aligned with continuous improvement principles.
+I bring an industrial engineering mindset into software testing.
+My background in Lean methodology, process auditing, and project coordination enables me to ensure not only that software works, but that processes are efficient, scalable, and aligned with continuous improvement principles.

-I focus on testing software and improving the processes behind it.
-My industrial engineering background means I can:
+I focus on both testing software and improving the workflows behind it, which allows me to:

-- Spot inefficiencies in workflows and propose Lean solutions.
+- Identify inefficiencies and propose Lean-driven solutions.

-- Coordinate projects with both technical and business stakeholders.
+- Coordinate projects with technical and business stakeholders.

 - Audit processes to ensure compliance and continuous improvement.

-I enjoy learning and applying new technologies, exploring digital tools that improve efficiency and innovation.
-My goal is to combine technical precision with analytical thinking to deliver reliable solutions and great user experiences.
+I am passionate about learning and applying new technologies, exploring digital tools that enhance efficiency and innovation.
+My goal is to combine technical precision with analytical thinking to deliver reliable solutions and outstanding user experiences.

 ## 🔨 Skills
 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)